sttp-book/sttp-book/chapters/intelligent-testing/mutation-testing.md

 1. Combinatorial testing

 **Exercise 2.**
+Why do we use mutation testing?

+1. To quickly generate many different test cases
+2. To test the quality of the test suite
+3. To find more efficient (refactored) version of methods
+4. To find sneaky paths in the SUT

+**Exercise 3.**
+During a board meeting, Alice claims that, due to the test suite written for a software reaching a 98% mutation score, the test suite should be able to catch almost all errors of the SUT.
+Bob disagrees, claiming that the score merely demonstrates that the test suite can detect simple errors, but not complex ones.
+Who is (more) correct and why?

+**Exercise 4.**
+What is **not** an example of a language-specific operator in Java?

+1. Changes in lambda functions
+2. Variable access modifier changes
+3. Changing `+` to `-`
+4. Removing semicolons

+**Exercise 5.**
 Take a look at the method `min(int a, final int b, final int c)` from `org.apache.commons.lang3.math.NumberUtils`:

 ```java